atlassian/data-center-helm-charts/docs/docs/troubleshooting/LIMITATIONS.md

 There are a number of known limitations relating to Bamboo Data Center, these are documented below.

 ### Deployment
 With [Bamboo DC 8.1](https://confluence.atlassian.com/bamboo/bamboo-8-1-release-notes-1103070461.html){.external} deployments to K8s using the Helm charts are now possible.
-This release does however contain an issue where [partial unattended installations of Bamboo DC to K8s clusters do not work](https://jira.atlassian.com/browse/BAM-21542){.external}.
+This release does however contain an issue where [partial unattended deployments to K8s do not work](https://jira.atlassian.com/browse/BAM-21542){.external}.

 !!!info "Unattended setup"

-    Until this issue has been resolved, the recommended approach for deploying Bamboo server is using an `unattended` approach.
+    Until [this issue](https://jira.atlassian.com/browse/BAM-21542){.external} has been resolved, the recommended approach for deploying Bamboo server is using an `unattended` approach.
 That is, providing values to all those properties labeled as `REQUIRED` and `UNATTENDED` within the `values.yaml`.
 This has the added benefit of eliminating any manual intervention (via the setup wizard) required for configuring Bamboo post deployment.

     It should also be noted that the property, `bamboo.unattendedSetup` should be set to `true` (current default value) for this to work.